- A Diploma of Secondary Studies (DES) or academic background judged equivalent to the DES

 Letter of intent

-You must include two copies – one that you send it with your application and one in your portfolio.
+You must include two copies of the letter – one that you send it with your application and one as part of your portfolio.